 Why it's good to keep your iCloud backups

-Holding onto your iCloud backups means you get to take your data virtually anywhere, with the ability to access and restore your iPhone or iPad's data from just about anywhere.
-It's particularly handy for folks with multiple devices, especially those who rely on Accessibility settings, since you don't have to manually set everything up again.
+Holding onto your iCloud backups means you get to access and restore your iPhone or iPad's data from just about anywhere.
+It's convenient for people with multiple devices too, especially those who rely on Accessibility settings since you don't have to set everything up again manually.
+So if you already own an iPhone and get a new MacBook Pro with M2 you can add everything you need from your iCloud account to it, like messages, purchases and more.

-Get an iTunes backup of your iPhone or iPad going, then you have a backup of your backup, just in case.
+Firstly, don't worry.
+Getting rid of old and outdated iCloud backups is normal and recommended.
+For instance, get an iTunes backup of your iPhone or iPad going, then you can have a backup of your backup, just in case.
 And don't forget, if you turn iCloud backup on again, your device will still be backed up when you're connected to Wi-Fi, the device is locked, turned on, and connected to power.

 How to delete iCloud backups on your iPhone or iPad